The Three-Way Struggle: Law, Sin, and Me: A Study of Romans 7

 “As it is, it is no longer I myself who do it, but it is sin living in me” (verse 17).
 Paul explains the problem by metaphorically splitting the person in two!
 There is “the real me,” and there is “sin living in me.”
 All the blame goes to sin; the “real me” is not guilty.

-Paul is not trying to get pagans off the hook; he is not saying that people “in Adam” love God’s law and they are not sinning, but rather it is sin in them that should be blamed.
+Paul is not trying to get pagans off the hook; he is not saying that people “in Adam” love God’s law and they are not sinning.
 No. By distinguishing the “real me” from the “sin living in me,” he seems to be saying that the “real me” is the person in Christ.
+That is who we really are.
 This is why he can say that there is no condemnation for people in Christ (8:1).
 Whatever bad they do is blamed on the sin within them, not on the new person they are in Christ.

 Being freed from sin and obeying righteousness is not automatic — it involves a struggle.
 Galatians 5:17 describes it: “The flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
 They are in conflict with each other, so that you are not to do whatever you want.”
 There is the old person, in the sphere of sin, and there is the new person in Christ.
-The new person is enslaved to Christ, but the sinful nature is still enslaved to sin, and they are both vying for our attention.
+The new person is enslaved to Christ, but the old person is still enslaved to sin, and they are both competing for our attention.

 But didn’t Paul say that the old person is dead?
 Yes, he did.
 He is using metaphors to try to explain things, and we cannot expect the comparisons to extend further than what Paul intends.
 For legal authority, the old person is dead.
 The law, sin and death no longer have authority over us.
 But in terms of Christian life, the sinful nature still has its desires, and we should resist it.
 The struggle is real.